 Hence, organizations should ensure every employee is provided with a career path following their skills and experience.

-They need to provide employees with the right training to improve their skills and performance and grow in their careers.
+They must provide employees with the proper training to improve their skills and performance and grow in their careers.

-To re-engage employees, organizations need to remind them of their good work and contribution to the organization.
+To re-engage employees, organizations need to remind them of their excellent work and contribution to the organization.

-It helps in enhancing their motivation levels, by assuring them that their contribution did not go unnoticed.
+It helps enhance their motivation levels, assuring them that their contribution did not go unnoticed.

 Hence, making employees aware that they are key to the organization’s success is sure to boost their engagement.

-Also, the organization needs to assure the employees that they will value and appreciate all their future contributions as well.
+Also, the organization needs to assure the employees that it will value and appreciate all their future contributions.

 Sharing the organization’s vision, goals, and challenges with employees clearly and transparently can make them feel more involved.